polarityio/redmine/README.md

 - Redmine does not currently support editing or deleting an existing note via the REST API
 - Redmine does not support search filtering on priority or status of an issue via the REST API
+- When using special characters in an issue description, the integration will display a warning that the save operation failed

 ## Polarity